-I hadn’t eaten Cornish hens in several years, so, I picked up two at my local grocery store.
-But, for a change, I wanted to do something creative with them–not just a simple roast and turn them over and we’re done.
-No particular recipe caught my eye in my chicken cookbook and elsewhere, but for a moment I saw a familiar mix of ingredients browsing the internet, and I thought I could expand on them adding other foods.
+I hadn’t eaten Cornish hens in several years, so, I picked up two.
+But for a change, I wanted to cook something different–not just a simple roast, turn them over and we’re done.
+No particular recipe caught my eye in my chicken cookbook and elsewhere, but eventually a familiar mix of ingredients popped up as I browsed the internet; and with a bit more thinking, I saw could expand on it adding other foods.

 I pat dried the hens with paper towels, draining out any juices too.
-I then thoroughly rubbed about two tablespoons of olive oil over them.
-Next, I sprinkled them generously with salt and pepper, and heavily added dried thyme, oregano, basil, rosemary, sage and dill.
-I set the Cornish hens aside.
-I preheated the oven to 425 F.
+Then I rubbed two tablespoons of olive oil over them.
+Next, I sprinkled them generously with salt and pepper, and added a good amount of dried herbs, like: thyme, oregano, basil, rosemary, sage and dill.
+I set the birds aside.
+I preheated the oven to 425 degrees.

-I scoured my refrigerator for 5 carrots, a large onion, a few scallions, and several stalks of celery.
-I also thought this would be an ideal time to use up the half head of green cabbage still looking good.
+I scoured my refrigerator for an assortment of vegetables.
+I also thought this would be an ideal time to use up half head of green cabbage still looking good.
 I cut everything up in fairly large pieces.
-I cut out the thick core of the cabbage, and chopped that up coarsely too.
-I tossed all these veggies together, and decided to add in 3 cloves of garlic, sliced.
-I added about a 1/2 teaspoon salt and nearly that amount of pepper.
+I discarded the thick core of the cabbage, but still had plenty of leaves to add, and coarsely chopped those too.
+I tossed all these veggies together, and added 3 cloves of garlic, sliced.
+I sprinkle salt and pepper on the vegetables, and stirred.
 In a 3 quart corning ware pan, I rubbed one tablespoons of olive oil on the bottom and sides of the pan.

-In a random manner, but evenly, I spread out the vegetables in the pan.
-I topped them with the seasoned Cornish hens.
+In a random manner, but evenly, I spread the vegetables in the pans’ bottom.
+I topped them with the Cornish hens.
 I put the uncovered pan in the oven for 1 1/2 hours.
 After 40 minutes I basted the hen with the accumulating juices and added two tablespoons of Worcestershire sauce.
 I basted it several times throughout its cooking time.
 If I felt it was getting too brown, I covered the dish.

-I love baked potatoes, and put one next to the pan once I rubbed it with a bit of olive oil when the cooking time was down to one hour.
-My husband made grits for himself; it’s his latest passion, a familiar dish he remembers from childhood.
+I love baked potatoes, and put one next to the pan once I rubbed it with a bit of olive oil when the cooking time remaining reached one hour.
+My husband made grits for himself; it’s his latest passion, a familiar dish he recalls from childhood.
 The Cornish hen was fall-off-the-bone tender, and succulent.
-Naturally the juices from the hen dripped on the vegetables adding deep savory flavor.
-The cooked cabbage complimented the other vegetables with a bit of sweetness.
-I never had to remove the garlic; it just disintegrated adding some piquant flavor.
+Naturally the juices from the hen dripped on the vegetables adding big flavor.
+The cooked cabbage complimented the other vegetables with some sweetness.
+I never had to remove the garlic; it just disintegrated leaving hints of garlic flavor.
 I mixed the vegetables with my potatoes, and my husband added the veggies to his grits and enjoyed the flavorful juices swimming in his smooth grits!
 Although quite a simple meal; it satisfied both of us.

 Share with me your favorite recipe for Cornish hens.
 Might you add a lemon, or whole small onion, even a head of garlic, in the hens’ cavity?
 I thought of these ideas afterwards.
 I plan on making Cornish hens again, and not waiting several years to do it.
-My husband and I gobbled down this dish so fast, I totally forgot to take a picture!
+My husband and I gobbled down this dish quickly, and therefore I totally forgot to take a picture!
 That will be next time.